 Jay Shetty is a former monk turned host, storyteller and viral content creator, was named one of Forbes Europe’s 30 under 30 for Media in 2017.
 He says that he knows a lot of people are feeling alone right now.
 The former monk explains that in his language, they only have one word for being alone, and it’s called loneliness.

 Moreover, Jay says that it sounds like a weakness.
 It sounds like we need the company to be happy.
 However, that’s not necessarily true.
 The former monk says he’s learned that there’s another word that describes this, and it’s called solitude.
 Solitude is the strength of being alone.
 It’s where we become our best company.
 We just had to share this statement because it’s a really encouraging affirmation to bring light to the situation.
 Sometimes choosing to self-isolate is a good thing because it’s the time you have to fully invest in what’s most important.
 YOU.

 A Few Ways You Can Find Relaxation Within

 Just because you’re forced into a time of solitude, it does not make you weak because you feel lonely.
 Remember, it will only make you stronger and there’s peace of mind in knowing that.
-In times of uncertainty and discomfort, we’re forced outside what we’re used to.
-So don’t beat yourself up if you’re feeling a bit lonely, frustrated, stuck or even lonely.
+In times of uncertainty and discomfort, we’re forced outside of what we’re used to.
+So don’t beat yourself up if you’re feeling a bit lonely, frustrated, stuck, or even lonely.
 You’re not alone, and you’re not in this situation forever.
-Which is why you need to really utilise this time to its fullest.
+This is why you really need to utilize this time to its fullest.